Digital divide: Gender gap

 Due to the rapidly declining price of connectivity and hardware, skills deficits have eclipsed barriers of access as the primary contributor to the gender digital divide.
+“OECD recommends policies including targeted digital skills training for women, promoting female participation in ICT careers, and designing relevant online content to close the gender divide.”
 Studies show that women are less likely to know how to leverage devices and Internet access to their full potential, even when they do use digital technologies.
 In rural India, for example, a study found that the majority of women who owned mobile phones only knew how to answer calls.
 They could not dial numbers or read messages without assistance from their husbands, due to a lack of literacy and numeracy skills.
 A survey of 3,000 respondents across 25 countries found that adolescent boys with mobile phones used them for a wider range of activities, such as playing games and accessing financial services online.
 Adolescent girls in the same study tended to use just the basic functionalities of their phone, such as making calls and using the calculator.
 Similar trends can be seen even in areas where Internet access is near-universal.
 A survey of women in nine cities around the world revealed that although 97% of women were using social media, only 48% of them were expanding their networks, and only 21% of Internet-connected women had searched online for information related to health, legal rights or transport.
 In some cities, less than one quarter of connected women had used the Internet to look for a job.
+"Inclusion policies must address exploitative conditions of participation in digital platforms, not just physical access."